 - The portfolio is due to the student’s advisor on the deadline date for each semester.

 - The portfolio will be read by the advisor to verify the student’s successful completion of the Distinction in Writing Program.
 The portfolio will also be reviewed by a second faculty reader in the Writing Department.
 Faculty may request students make revisions to the portfolio before it is officially approved.

 - Upon the student’s graduation, the Writing Department will retain the portfolio for assessment and archival purposes.
 Thus, students participating in the program are responsible for keeping copies or extra originals of all artifacts submitted in the portfolio.

 Your Distinction in Writing portfolio must be submitted to your advisor no later than the following dates:

 - Winter Graduation: March 15

-Because your advisor is likely to have feedback for revision, you should get a solid draft to her well before those deadlines.
+Because your advisor is likely to have feedback for revision, you should submit solid drafts well before these deadlines.